sharpayyu/Hadoop_kmean_clustering/README.md

+This project is to experiment using Hadoop to process large amounts of data on a pseudo-distributed node.

 ### line count with map reduce
 1. make sure things can executed on my local desktop: cat shakespeare.txt |python3 mapper.py |sort |python3 reducer.py